Skip to main content

 How Does Hypothyroidism Affect Sex Hormones?

-The is a web of interconnected feedback loops.
+The endocrine system is a web of interconnected feedback loops.
 The hypothalamic-pituitary-thyroid (HPT) axis does not operate in isolation; it has profound interactions with the hypothalamic-pituitary-gonadal (HPG) axis, which governs reproductive function and sex hormone production.

 Hypothyroidism, the common result of Hashimoto’s, can significantly disrupt this delicate balance, leading to a host of clinical manifestations that extend beyond the classic symptoms of a slowed metabolism.
-In women, are essential for normal ovarian function.
+In women, thyroid hormones are essential for normal ovarian function.
 They modulate the sensitivity of the ovaries to gonadotropin-releasing hormone (GnRH) and influence the metabolism of estrogen and progesterone.

 Hypothyroidism can lead to an increase in thyrotropin-releasing hormone (TRH) from the hypothalamus, which can stimulate the release of prolactin from the pituitary gland.
 Hyperprolactinemia, in turn, can suppress the HPG axis, leading to anovulatory cycles, menstrual irregularities like menorrhagia (heavy bleeding) or oligomenorrhea (infrequent periods), and infertility.